Mo-Awad-AI/AI-Browser-Experiment/README.md

 ---

 ## 🚀 Next Steps
-We’ll expand this repo with:
+I’ll be expanding this repo with:
 - Future AEO tests using ChatGPT Atlas once Windows/iOS versions release
 - Benchmarks for AI answer recall, citation density, and brand mentions
 - Dashboards for tracking AI visibility across tools
+- Anything else you folks think of!
+And thanks for the feedback and engagement so far.

 ---

 ## 💬 Contact
 Created by [**Mo Awad**](mailto:mowadmarketer@gmail.com)
-Connect on X / LinkedIn for future updates.
+Feel free to connect with me on X! https://x.com/MoAwadMarketer

 ---
 © 2025 Mo Awad — Made with 💡 and data.